monolyth-php/disclosure/README.md

 Disclosure is a dependency injection and service locator framework, so your existing code has to be adapted to work with it.
-This means there are two steps to be taken:
+This means there are four steps to be taken:

+1. Somewhere central in your application, instantiate a Container;
-1. Register stuff that can be depended on;
+2. Register stuff that can be depended on;
+3. Make sure your classes know about the Container object;
-2. Make your classes depend on stuff.
+4. Make your classes depend on stuff.

 ###Registering depedables###